The other day a close friend of mine complained about the burdens that social media adds to our daily lives and asked me how I’m able to avoid it.

 *Turning off my phone’s notifications

-Even though I’m a person whose mobile sound notifications are always off (and who even wishes that all the world’s phones would be silenced) I did, for a while, have the visual notifications turned on.
+Even though I’m a person whose mobile sound notifications are always off (and who even wishes that all the phones in the world would be silenced) I did, for a while, have the visual notifications turned on.
 I felt myself physically overwhelmed when WhatsApp message notifications crowded my screen, despite the fact that most were from people I cared about.
 I was filled with peace the day that I turned off my screen notifications about three years ago.
 If I do continue using a certain application, I use it according to my own rules!
 Throughout the day, I only check my phone during certain times, engaging in the necessary information exchange or laughing at the jokes of my humorous friends, after which I quietly retreat from my phone.

 *Designating a time for e-mails